openfga/sample-stores/stores/gdrive/README.md

     define can_read: viewer or owner or viewer from parent
 ```

-> Note: The OpenFGA API accepts a JSON syntax for the authorization model that is different from the DSL shown above
->       To switch between the two syntaxes, you can use the [FGA CLI](https://github.com/openfga/cli)

 See the tuples and tests in the [store.yaml](./store.yaml) file.

 ## Try It Out